xorhex/BinYars/README.md

 rule this_rule_has_been_taken {
     meta:
         bnfolder = "Secret Sauce"
-        bndescription = "This rule captures a very particular set of bytes, bytes I have acquired over a very long career.
+        description = "This rule captures a very particular set of bytes, bytes I have acquired over a very long career.
 Bytes that make me a nightmare for binaries like you."
     strings:
         $very_particular_set_of_bytes = { ?? ?? ?? ?? ?? ?? ?? }
     condition: